mlochbaum/BQN/running.md

 # How to run BQN

 [CBQN](https://github.com/dzaima/CBQN) is now the primary offline implementation.
-However, many scripts have been written for dzaima/BQN and they're not all transferred over yet.
-Scripts in this repository use `bqn` in the `#!` line if self-hosted or dzaima/BQN can run them, and `dbqn` if only dzaima/BQN works.
+However, dzaima/BQN still works, and is used for some testing.
+Scripts in this repository use `bqn` in the `#!` line if any BQN can run them, and `dbqn` if only dzaima/BQN works.

 ### Self-hosted BQN